 Push the lead screw into the opposite bearing.
 Dont push it all the way into the coupler just yet.

 Push the lead screw into the bearing

-Take an M8 washer (found in the orange bag) and line it up between the coupler and the bearing, and slide the lead screw through all three.
+Take an M8 washer (found in the orange bag) and slide it between the coupler and the bearing and then push the lead screw through all three.